DIY-NAMICsystem/Hardware_Documentation/Chapter_3.OM1_Shield/README.md

 ##### **What is a H-Bridge?

 > H-bridges are electric circuits that “amplify” low power signals.
 Since Arduinos have a 5V limit, H-bridges are used to power solenoids which require 9V input.
 H-bridges are also commonly used to drive motors using Arduinos.
 The H-bridge we are using is a dual H-Bridge motor driver (L293D) that can run four solenoids at once with a limit of 600mA per channel.
+The OM1 shield allows for 1 H-bridge.

-Links for more learning:
+Links for more information:
 1) [Making H-Bridge on a Breadboard](https://www.instructables.com/id/H-Bridge-on-a-Breadboard/)
 2) [Basics of H-Bridge](http://www.modularcircuits.com/blog/articles/h-bridge-secrets/h-bridges-the-basics/)
 3) [Driving a DC Motor using H-Bridge](http://hades.mech.northwestern.edu/index.php/Driving_a_high_current_DC_Motor_using_an_H-bridge)